-However, if you are new into this sport or not, it is better to get your local skate shop to assemble it for you.
+However, if you are new to this sport or not, it is better to get your local skate shop to assemble it for you.
 While skateboarding or trying out your newly assembled skateboard, pay attention to things that you do not like while riding.
-Once you have the feel, you can rectify the necessary problem.
+Once you have the feel, you can rectify the fundamental problem.

-You can get a readymade option as well as a complete set and build your own custom skateboard designed according to your style.
+You can get a readymade option as well as a complete set and build your custom skateboard designed according to your style.
 You can enjoy both kinds of skateboards and get maximum quality rides.
-However, when you build your own skateboard, you can choose the parts that complement your riding style.
-You can design your skateboard according to your personal style aesthetically speaking.
+However, when you develop your skateboard, you can choose the parts that complement your riding style.
+You can design your skateboard according to your method aesthetically speaking.
 Just be sure to assemble the skateboard right or better yet, get your local skate shop to do it for you.